Provisioning Sanity

 You don't need Sanity provisioning if you have already set up a Sanity project for your project, or if you plan to manually create and configure a project.

-Stackbit will handle provisioning a new Sanity project, along with the initial payload of models and content when creating a new project by duplicating a GitHub repository.
+Netlify Create will handle provisioning a new Sanity project, along with the initial payload of models and content when creating a new project by duplicating a GitHub repository.

 In most cases, projects that can be provisioned with Sanity as a content source have a Sanity project as the source of truth for duplicated projects.